Overview of MetLife Car Insurance

 - Other than group discounts and standard bundling discounts, there aren’t a lot of opportunities for savings.

-- MetLife scored lower than average in overall customer satisfaction on the J.D.
-Power 2015 claims satisfaction study.
+- MetLife scored only about average in overall customer satisfaction on the J.D.
+Power 2016 claims satisfaction study.

 MetLife Car Insurance Coverage